 -

-Music improves children's language learning and acquisition, reading, and ability to hear through noise.
-(Research performed on Harmony Project students by Dr. Nina Krauss, Northwestern University).
+Music education improves children's language learning and acquisition, reading, and ability to hear through noise (Dr. Nina Krauss, Northwestern University).

-10-year study at Brown showed that arts-based programs produced more powerful results than sports or community service programs.
+A 10-year study at Brown found that arts-based programs produced more powerful results than sports or community service programs.